PaperFox56/Link/README.md

 It implement an abstraction of the vanilla socket system for communication between distant machines, but with its packet's listener system, it can also be use for thread based softwares.

-# How to use the library
+# How to use the sources
 Intended to be used on any platform, the project use the cross-platform library *libsocket* that can be found at https://github.com/dermesser/libsocket